Suleiman Zanfari: Karting

 Zanfari started karting competitively in Italy at the age of eight.
-At the age of ten he started training with the Campos Academy.
-In 2018 he finished fourth in the OK Junior category of the Italian Karting Championship and seventh in the Karting Academy Trophy.
-In 2019 he became the OK Junior champion of the Swedish Karting Championship.
-Following his success in the Swedish Championship he also competed in the Karting World Championship.
+At the age of ten, he started training with the Campos Academy.
+In 2018, he finished fourth in the OK Junior category of the Italian Karting Championship and seventh in the Karting Academy Trophy.
+In 2019, he became the OK Junior champion of the Swedish Karting Championship.
+Following his success in the Swedish Championship, he also competed in the Karting World Championship.

 Ginetta Junior Championship

-In 2019 Zanfari made his car racing debut in the Ginetta Junior Championship by competing in the final two rounds with Elite Motorsport.
+In 2019, Zanfari made his car racing debut in the Ginetta Junior Championship by competing in the final two rounds with Elite Motorsport.

 Formula 4

 2020

-In 2020 Zanfari made his single-seater racing debut in the F4 Spanish Championship for Global Racing Service.
+In 2020, Zanfari made his single-seater racing debut in the F4 Spanish Championship for Global Racing Service.
 He finished the season in seventeenth after scoring his maiden pole at Circuito de Jerez.

 2021

-In 2021 he joined MP Motorsport in the F4 Spanish Championship.
+In 2021, Zanfari joined MP Motorsport in the F4 Spanish Championship.
 He finished the season in eleventh.
 He also joined Cram Motorsport to compete in the opening round of the Italian F4 Championship.

 2022

-In 2022 he remained with MP Motorsport.
+In 2022, Zanfari remained with MP Motorsport.
 In addition to competing in the F4 Spanish Championship he also competed in the Formula 4 UAE Championship.
-In the Formula 4 UAE Championship he finished seventeenth in the drivers' standings.
-In the opening round of F4 Spanish Championship at Algarve International Circuit he claimed his first podium in the series.
-At the end of the season he was seventh in the drivers' standings after having to withdraw from the final two rounds for medical reasons.
+In the Formula 4 UAE Championship, he finished seventeenth in the drivers' standings.
+In the opening round of F4 Spanish Championship at Algarve International Circuit, he claimed his first podium in the series.
+At the end of the season, he was seventh in the drivers' standings after having to withdraw from the final two rounds for medical reasons.

 Eurocup-3

 2023

-In 2023 he joined Campos Racing to compete in the inaugural Eurocup-3 season.
+In 2023, Zanfari joined Campos Racing to compete in the inaugural Eurocup-3 season.